Buying a Home Should be Stress Free

 Me: Defects.
 Your inspector will climb in the attic, go on the roof, slip into a crawl space, test the appliances and report on the present condition of all of the home’s systems, including plumbing, wiring, structure, foundation.

 You: So, my inspector will tell me if it's a good house?

-Me: No, the inspector won't make a recommendation on the house, they just tell you what condition it's in—it's up to you to decide if it's a good house.
-They also won't comment on workmanship unless it's a structure or safety issue.
-The homeowner doing a lousy job of installing laminate flooring (common!) isn't something a home inspector will comment on.
+Me: No, the inspector won’t recommend a house—they just tell you what condition it’s in—it’s up to you to decide if it’s a good house.
+They also won’t comment on workmanship unless it’s a structure or safety issue.
+The homeowner doing a lousy job installing laminate flooring (common!) isn’t something a home inspector will comment on.

 You: Do I have to hire a professional inspector?

 Me: No. If your Uncle Wilf knows a lot about houses and works for beer, give him the job.
 As long as you trust the person, it’s good enough.

 You: Is there anything a home inspector doesn't do?